ctlab/phantasus-doc/installation.md

 ### System dependencies

 There are several system packages that have to be installed on the system.
 The names of these packages will be displayed during installation.
-On Ubuntu can install them beforehand and all together using command:
+On Ubuntu one can install them beforehand and all together using command:

 ```bash